 - No bake!

-The recipe calls for simple ingredients to make these healthy cookie dough balls, but please see the recipe card below for the full list of ingredients and exact measurements.
+The peanut butter date ball recipe uses simple ingredients, but please see the recipe card below for the full list of ingredients and exact measurements.

 The 2 cups of rolled oats can be substituted for 2 cups of store-bought oat flour.
 Measure the flour by spooning it into the cup and leveling it off with the back of a knife.
 You may need to increase how much water you’ll need to get the right consistency.
 I needed 6 tablespoons of water for store-bought oat flour vs the 5 tablespoons of water from the recipe using old-fashioned oats (rolled oats).